blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 			- **6946 ((Statements made under) Coercion, Hadeeth 7):** I asked the Prophet, "O Allah's Messenger (ﷺ)!
 Should the women be asked for their consent to their marriage?"
 He said, "Yes."
 I said, "A virgin, if asked, feels shy and keeps quiet."
 He said, "Her silence means her consent."
 	- Killing LGB
 		- Sunan Abi Dawud
 			- **4462 (Prescribed Punishments (Kitab Al-Hudud), Hadeeth 112):** Prophet (ﷺ) said: If you find anyone doing as Lot's people did, kill the one who does it, and the one to whom it is done.
-Abu Dawud said: A similar tradition has also been transmitted by Sulaiman b.
-Bilal from 'Amr b.
-Abi 'Umar.
-And 'Abbad b.
-Mansur transmitted it from 'Ikrimah on the authority of Ibn 'Abbas who transmitted it from the Prophet (ﷺ).
-It has also been transmitted by Ibn Juraij from Ibrahim from Dawud b.
-Al-Husain from 'Ikrimah on the authority of Ibn 'Abbas who transmitted it from the Prophet (ﷺ).